 The terrace garden design you choose must be the one that best suits your landscape and the degree of the slope you are dealing with.
 Terraces can be built out of any number of materials, although treated wood is most often used.

-Other materials that can be used include bricks, concrete blocks and rocks or various sizes and shapes.
+Other materials that can be used include bricks, concrete blocks, and rocks of various sizes and shapes.

 How to Build a Terrace Garden